Symptoms of Eczema on the Face

 - Skin that is darker, lighter, or thicker

 There are many kinds of eczema.
 The types that are often found on the face include:

 Get more details on the different types of eczema.

-Doctors don’t know exactly what causes eczema, but they think many people are born with a tendency to get it.
-You can take actions to manage a breakout on your face.
+Doctors don’t know exactly what causes eczema.
+Many people may be born with a tendency to get it.
+Things that may trigger eczema include:

 Eczema can’t be cured, but it does come and go.
 Several years might pass without a flare-up.
 With the help of your doctor, you can manage and ease your symptoms when you do have them.

 Steroid creams.
 These are a key part of eczema treatment.
 Over-the-counter hydrocortisone cream can help with red, itchy skin.
 Put it on once or twice a day for several weeks.
 If that doesn’t work well enough, you may need a stronger prescription steroid.
 Use it only for a short time, though, because it can thin your skin.
 View a slideshow to learn more about corticosteroids and how they work.

 Calcineurin inhibitors.
 Your doctor may prescribe these instead of a steroid cream.
 These creams and ointments block chemicals that can make your eczema flare.
 They’re used particularly to treat eczema on your face, including your eyelids, neck, and skin folds.
 View a slideshow to see types of eczema treatment.